jimle-uk/hyper-sfmono/readme.md

 Hyper-SFmono
 ===

+__Note__: There are no fonts in this repository.
 __Requirements__: macOS Sierra (Tested on 10.12.3)

-Use the Sans Franciso Mono typeface ("SFMono") in (Hyper)[https://hyper.is] without actually installing the typefaces.
+Use the Sans Franciso Mono typeface ("SFMono") in [Hyper](https://hyper.is) without actually installing the typefaces.
-It works by uses the css @fontface feature to load fonts directly from terminal.app.
+It works by using the css @fontface feature to load fonts directly from terminal.app.

-__Disclaimer__: You *can* save yourself the trouble and just actually install the fonts directly.
-They work fine.
+__Disclaimer: Alternatively, You *can* save yourself the trouble and just actually install the fonts directly.
+They work fine.__

 | Name			| Weight	|